mradionov/tleaf/README.md

 * `[DIRECTORY]` - *(optional)* path to output folder

 The command copies default templates to a directory you've provided.
 You'll be able to modify these templates for your needs and use them to generate test files.
-That folder will also contain a configuration file for additional options called `tleaf.conf.js`.
 This folder can be initialized anywhere on your machine, you can use the same configuration and set of templates for multiple projects.
 It can be included under version control system, but it is not required at all, it's up to you.

 ***